GonzaloSanchezAR/data_science_capstone/README.md

 # data_science_capstone
+This is the code created for the following class:
-Final asignment for HarvardX PH125.9x: Data Science: Capstone: Choose Your Own Project
+HarvardX--> Professional Certificate in Data Sience--> PH125.9x: Data Science: Capstone-->Capstone Project: IDV Learners-->Project Submission: Choose Your Own